ciaranbench/unsupervised-HSI-seg/README.md

 <img src="./README_files/abstract.PNG">
 <img src="./README_files/arch_github.PNG">

-This repository contains python files used to train/evaluate segmentation networks, some of the results shown in the paper, and code used to analyse network outputs.
+This repository contains i) python files used to train/evaluate segmentation networks, ii) som results, and iii) code used to analyse network outputs.
 Some NMI score/ARS values and CAE+k-means images may differ slightly from those seen in the paper, as a fixed seed was not used to run k-means.

 Arrays of pre-parsed HSI patches are loaded in for use as inputs.
 These arrays are not included in this repo.